 Real wood flooring is highly prized by homeowners.
-Wood floors have a beauty and character that can’t be matched by other materials, and when taken care of, a wood floor can last decades or even longer.
+Wood floors have a beauty and character that can’t be matched by other materials, and when taken care of, hardwood flooring can last decades or even longer.

-Homeowners today have a lot of options when it comes to choosing the flooring that’s right for their home.
-Flooring choices today not only include common domestic wood species, but exotic woods as well.
+Homeowners today have many types of wood flooring to choose from when it comes to finding a floor that’s right for their home.
+Wide plank flooring choices today not only include common domestic wood species, but exotic woods as well.

-For homeowners who are looking for a floor with beautiful tones and color that will also have longevity and history, there’s nothing like reclaimed pine.
-Reclaimed and antique pine has a beautiful red-brown finish and has been in use for more than 100 years with decades of life still left in it.
-Utilizing these durable and versatile floors can give your home an authentic look and history that newer floors may be lacking.
+For homeowners who are looking for hardwood flooring with beautiful tones and color that will also have longevity and history, there’s nothing like reclaimed pine.
+Reclaimed and antique heart pine flooring has a beautiful red-brown finish that truly shines in any interior.
+Plus, reclaimed wood flooring is salvaged from old barn wood and comes from old growth trees making it more durable than many new wood products.
+Utilizing these high quality and versatile reclaimed wood floors can give your home an authentic look and history that newly sawn wood floors may be lacking.

 Southern Yellow Pine